Hatoris/taskwarrior_jrnl_hook/README.md

 ## Configuration

 By default this hook will look config info in your ~/.taskrc config file.
-Default options are built in the hook, if you want to change hook behavior put these follwing entry in your taswarrior config file.
+Default options are built in the hook, if you want to change hook behavior put options entry in your taswarrior config file.

 ```sh
 jrnl_name=default